Lower Bounds on Intersection Families for Certain Graphs: Abstract

 \section{Abstract}

 A family of graphs $\mathcal{F}$ is $H$-intersecting if the edge intersection of any two graphs in $\mathcal{F}$ contains a copy of a fixed graph $H$.
 A fundamental problem is to determine the maximum size of such a family.
 The trivial lower bound of $2^{\binom{n}{2} - e(H)}$ is known to be not sharp for some graphs, such as the $P_4$ graph, as shown by Christofides.
 This paper presents two main contributions.
-First, we introduce a general construction for $H$-intersecting families based on decompositions of complete multipartite graphs.
-This construction yields new, improved lower bounds on the maximum size of $H$-intersecting families where $H$ is a complete multipartite graph of the form $K_{s_1, \dots, s_{k-1}, t}$, improving upon the trivial bound when $t \geq 2^{\sum s_i}$.
+First, we introduce a general construction for $H$-intersecting families based on decompositions of complete multipartite graphs, yielding new lower bounds for $H = K_{s_1, \dots, s_{k-1}, t}$.
+We compare this construction to a result by Balogh and Linz, showing that our bound is valid for a substantially wider range of parameters (beginning at $t \ge 2^{\sum_i s_i}$) and provides a stronger numerical bound for a large interval where both constructions are applicable.
 Second, we conjecture the $\frac{17}{128}$ Christofides bound for $P_4$ is optimal, which would resolve the Alon-Spencer conjecture.
 We computationally verify this density is optimal for families generated by connected 6-vertex host graphs with 7 or 8 edges.